The World (archipelago): Difficulties

-The Times reported in September 2009 that work on the World had been suspended due to the effects of the 2008 financial crisis.
+The Times reported in September 2009 reported that work on the World had been suspended due to the effects of the 2008 financial crisis.
 Nakheel denied 2010 reports that the islands were sinking into the sea as wholly inaccurate.
 Despite the denial, The Daily Telegraph reported in January 2011 that an independent company, Penguin Marine, provided verification on the erosion of the islands and the silting of the passageways between the islands.
 Due to financial and technical problems, Penguin Marine, contracted to provide transportation to the archipelago, attempted to get out of the annual fees of $1.6 million paid to Nakheel properties.

 Until early 2012, only one of the islands had been occupied by a building (a show home), and commercial or residential properties were not being constructed on any of the other islands.
-Property prices in the Emirates had fallen 58% from their peak in the fourth quarter of 2008.
+Property prices in the Emirates fell 58% from their peak in the fourth quarter of 2008.

 The world economic recovery from the Great Recession resulted in a rebound for the Dubai real estate market: it was reported that "residential prices [in Dubai] rose by 17.9% from August 2012 to 2013, while rents soared by 14.9% in the same period".